timb-machine-mirrors/guballa-tlsmate/TLSFEATURES.rst

 * for the server certificate the domain name must match the subject common name or one of the SANs (Subject Alternate Names).
 Wildcard domain names are supported.
-* for each certificate from the chain the validity period is checked.
+* for each certificate of the chain the validity period is checked.
 * for each certificate the issuer's certificate must be in the chain or in the trust store.
 * for each certificate the issuer's signature is validated
-* for each certificate its associated CRL (if defined) is downloaded to check the revokation status.
+* for each certificate its associated CRL (if defined) is downloaded to check the revocation status.
 CRLs are cached.
 This check can be disabled, as it adds additional delay to a TLS handshake.
 * the root certificate of the chain must be present in the trust store.
 Note, that root certificates are not required to be sent by the server.

 .. note::
-   Revokation check using OCSP is currently not implemented but will be added in the future.
+   Revocation check using OCSP is currently not implemented but will be added in the future.

 Received certificate chains from the server are stored in the server profile, but not all certificate extensions are supported (yet).